xenit-eu/helm-aps/README.md

 * Required: true
 * Default: None
-* Description: The host that points to the alfresco cluster for all services besides the syncService service
+* Description: The host that points to the alfresco cluster for all services

 #### `ingress.ingressAnnotations`